Privacy Policy

 You have the right to confirm whether or not we are processing your personal data and to access such personal data in a portable and, to the extent technically feasible, readily usable format that allows you to transmit the data to another controller without hindrance, where the processing is carried out by automated means.

-We have collected the categories of Personal Information about Texas consumers as described in this Notice in Annex 1.
-To review these categories, click here.
-[LINK to Annex 1].
+We have collected the categories of Personal Information about Texas and Nebraska consumers as described in this Notice in Annex 1.
+To review these categories, please see Annex 1, below.

 Information Sold or Used for Targeted Advertising

-We have not sold your personal information in the preceding 12 months.
+We do not sell your personal information, and have not done so in the preceding 12 months.

 RIGHT TO REQUEST DELETION OF PERSONAL DATA